KQM-git/TCL/docs/characters/geo/noelle.md

 **Notes**

-* Noelle can extend her burst duration at C6 to maximum by being off field at the time it is supposed to expire
+* Noelle can extend her Burst duration at C6 to maximum by being off field at the time it is supposed to expire
 * The bonus DEF conversion from **Must Be Spotless** is additive (i.e. it takes the bonus from 56% DEF to 106% DEF at talent level 6).

 </TabItem>